sckieran/Metabarcoding_Pipeline_Waits/README.md

 The pipeline is relatively light on software.
 R package management will probably be the most intensive thing.

-- Python 3 is needed to run many programs.
-It is usually installed when needed (ie, cutadapt), but having a python install on your Mac is a good thing, especially now that there is no Python 2 installed natively on new Macs.
 - Command-Line BLAST [Installation Instructions Here](https://www.ncbi.nlm.nih.gov/books/NBK279690/)
 - NCBItax2lin: [see here](https://github.com/zyxue/ncbitax2lin) used to add taxonomic information to the local reference database.
 Requires pip to install.
 - gnu-sed (gsed) [Installation Instructions Here](https://formulae.brew.sh/formula/gnu-sed).
 Most computing clusters use this as the default, but it needs to be installed on a mac.
 It can be easily installed with [homebrew](https://brew.sh/)